Irresistible-Ishan/redis-rate-limit-reverse-proxy/README.md

 for developnment of this project im not taking any website as the reference and im going for a local site protection based on port 5000

+but if there is no upstream server behind the gateway, the proxy will attempt to forward packets into empty space and will return 502 Bad Gateway

+[ Browser / Attacker ]
+       │  (Port :8080)
+       ▼
+[ Go API Gateway ]   <── Our Reverse Proxy & Rate Limiter
+       │  (Port :5000)
+       ▼
+[ Mock Backend API ] <── The protected upstream service

+so this is the structure of the project how ill put it up to build it with some reference

 (since the structure was visible in obsidian markdown but not on github so im including the images here)

 ![Structure](/demo-images-videos/structure.png)